apache/flink/docs/apis/streaming_guide.md

 ### Buffer timeout

-By default data points are not transferred on the network one-by-one, which would cause unnecessary network traffic, but are buffered in the output buffers.
+By default, data points are not transferred on the network one-by-one, which would cause unnecessary network traffic, but are buffered in the output buffers.
 The size of the output buffers can be set in the Flink config files.
 While this method is good for optimizing throughput, it can cause latency issues when the incoming stream is not fast enough.
 To tackle this issue the user can call `env.setBufferTimeout(timeoutMillis)` on the execution environment (or on individual operators) to set a maximum wait time for the buffers to fill up.
-After this time the buffers are flushed automatically even if they are not full.
-The default value for this timeout is 100 ms which should be appropriate for most use-cases.
+After this time, the buffers are flushed automatically even if they are not full.
+The default value for this timeout is 100 ms, which should be appropriate for most use-cases.

 Usage: